-Minister's role Part rticipant Basis for existence tablished by the Jobs and Skills Australia Act 2022.
-There are no plications for non-attendance at these meetings

-Meetings occur approximately every 2 months.
-The Ministerial Advisory Board's role at these meetings is to:

-- support the Jobs and Skills Australia (JSA) Commissioner in developing independent advice to Government on the legislated functions, and ensure a voice for tripartite partners and others in addressing skills, labour market and workforce development needs - provide advice to the Commissioner during the development of annual work plans - provide feedback on terms of reference for capacity studies, cohort analyses and regional assessments - make recommendations to the Commissioner to inform the key outcomes and priorities of JSA's work.
+Minister's role Participant Basis for existence Established by the Jobs and Skills Australia Act 2022.
+There are no implications for non-attendance at these meetings Purpose of meeting meetings is to: support the Jobs an to Government on t others in addressin imately every 2 months.
+The Ministerial Advisory Board's role at these of Skills Australia (JSA) Commissioner in developing independent advice he legislated functions, and ensure a voice for tripartite partners and g skills, labour market and workforce development needs he Commissioner during the development of annual work plans provide feedback o assessments n terms of reference for capacity studies, cohort analyses and regional tions to the Commissioner to inform the key outcomes and priorities of Membership of meetir ng 4 members represe4 members represe isists of: Inting the states and territories Inting employee organisations Inting employer organisations Per members (who must not be a representative of employee or employer Attendance at Ministeri meet with board memb JSA's work and prioritie al Advisory Board meetings provides an opportunity for the minister to ers, set out their expectations for JSA, and hear members' views on s. s and historical attendance of 4 times per year.5 meetings were heThe first meeting fo sory Board is ministerially appointed and required to meet a minimum ld in 2024: 20 May, 21 June, 26 August, 28 October and 2 December. r 2025 was held on 19 February. scheduled for 16 June 2025.

-Members are appointed by the Minister.

-The Advisory Board consists of:

-- the Chair - 2 members representing the states and territories - 4 members representing employee organisations - 4 members representing employer organisations - no more than 4 other members (who must not be a representative of employee or employer organisations).

-Attendance at Ministerial Advisory Board meetings provides an opportunity for the minister to meet with board members, set out their expectations for JSA, and hear members' views on JSA's work and priorities.

-- The Ministerial Advisory Board is ministerially appointed and required to meet a minimum of 4 times per year. - 5 meetings were held in 2024: 20 May, 21 June, 26 August, 28 October and 2 December. - The first meeting for 2025 was held on 19 February. - The next meeting is scheduled for 16 June 2025.